Generally, you have two years to bring suit for personal injuries that you sustain in a train accident.

 Concerned Your Truck Accident Claims Might Be Too Late?

-Rosenfeld Injury Lawyers works overtime to make sure our clients get their lawsuits in on time.
+Rosenfeld Injury Lawyers LLC works overtime to make sure our clients get their lawsuits in on time.
 The consequences are severe because if you don’t file before the deadline then you won’t be able to pursue recovery at all.
-To make sure your truck accident claims aren’t late, call Rosenfeld Injury Lawyers today.
+To make sure your truck accident claims aren’t late, call Rosenfeld Injury Lawyers LLC today.

 For additional information see the following pages:

 - Can I Pursue a Claim For Personal Injuries if I Work For a Railroad or Train Company?